Holcim Lebanon: The Oldest Cement Company in Lebanon

 1951 Kiln number 4 was installed with a capacity of 480 tons per day.

 1956 & 1957 The first kiln was replaced by a new one with a capacity of 900 tons per day.
 Total capacity of the plant increased to 2000 tons per day.

 1960s Essential facilities were installed such as conveyor belts to transport raw materials from the quarry site to the plant, four mills and underground tunnel to transport materials.

-1968 Capacity of kiln number 5 was improved to 2000 tons per day.
-Installation of new facilities improved the capacity of the plant to half a million tons per year.
+1968 Kiln number 5 was installed with a capacity of 1650 tons per day.
+Total capacity of the plant increased to 1,000,000 tons per year.

 1974 – 1978 Plant Expansion Activities

-Production capacity was improved to reach 1.35 million tons per year.
+Production capacity increased to reach 1.35 million tons per year.

 1990s Modernization of the plant

 1997 Kiln number 7 was installed with a capacity of 5800 tons per day.
 The kiln is a dry process kiln equipped with a pre-heater and a pre-calciner with a combustion chamber.
 Compared with wet process kilns, heat consumtpion was reduced by 50%.
 All other kilns were shut down after 1997.
 Production capacity of the plant increased to 2.2. million tons per year.

 2001 Global branding of the Group.
 Holderbank was renamed Holcim Ltd. SCL was renamed Holcim Liban, hence acquired a new name and visual identity.